The Belvedere Pavilion At Versailles

-The Belvedere Pavilion is a notable feature in the landscape of the Petit Trianon of Versailles.
-Built between 1778 and 1781 under the supervision of Richard Mique for Marie-Antoinette, it is the crowning element of the English Garden on the grounds.
-Early plans called for the Belvedere to resemble a pagoda, reflecting the fascination at the time with Asian art and architecture.
-The interior decoration was undertaken by Le Riche, and Joseph Deschamps completed the exterior decorative campaign.
-Over the centuries, the Belvedere suffered from aging of materials and lack of maintenance.
-In recent decades, the exterior was particularly threatened by impaired drainage systems that allowed rain to stream along the façades and reach the lower parts of the building.
+The Belvedere Pavilion at Versailles was built for Marie-Antoinette, who made use of the octagonal building as a music room.
+Under her instructions, the pavilion was designed in the newly popular neoclassical style, with its landscaped garden reflecting the passion for English gardens at the time.
+The pavilion’s architectural lines show a classical balance of proportion, and its interior reflects a studied refinement with its sculpture and the richness of its paintings.
+Over the centuries, the interiors and exteriors of the Belvedere suffered from aging materials and lack of maintenance.
+In recent decades, the exterior was threatened by impaired drainage systems that allowed rain to stream along the façade and reach the lower parts of the building.
 Moss and lichen grew on the surfaces and some elements of the decorative balustrades were lost.
 The interior also showed cracks along the walls and on the floor.

-Under Marie-Antoinette’s reign, the Belvedere was constructed in the newly popular neoclassical style surrounded by a landscaped garden reflecting the passion for English gardens at the time.
-The adjacent lake and rocky hill are reminiscent of the famous gardens at Tivoli.
-Returning the Belvedere and its landscape features to their original state provide the visitor with a greater understanding of the taste of the era and of Marie-Antoinette’s life at the Petit Trianon.
+The Pavilion looks out to a lake and stands next to a rocky hill.
+Its design is reminiscent of the famous gardens at Tivoli.
+Returning the Belvedere and its landscape to their original state provides the visitor with a greater understanding of the taste of the era and of Marie-Antoinette’s life at the Petit Trianon.